Learn After Effects: Saving and Exporting

 Setting Project Information

 Every time you make a new project in AE you should immediately save it, this way the program knows where your file is located through your file extension.
 This pathway keeps track of everything you will do during this project.
 AE files are low in file size because they work off of paths to your individual footage locations.
-The worst thing you could ever do is accidentally rename, remove or straight up delete a footage file you were using for a project, because AE will not remember what it looked like.
-AE only remembers where that file was when you imported it, so make sure you’re organized.

 After Effects Beginners Guide Essential Tools